bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

             user, as defined by {{I-D.ietf-secevent-subject-identifiers}}.

 assertions
-: An object containing assertions as values
+: An object containing assertions as values keyed on the assertion
+    type defined by [a registry TBD](#IANA).
+Possible keys include `id_token` for an {{OIDC}} ID Token and `saml2` for a SAML 2 assertion.
+Additional assertion values are defined by [a registry TBD](#IANA).
+    [[ Editor's note: These keys are lifted from RFC8693's "token type identifiers" list, but is there a better source?
-            keyed on the assertion type defined by [a registry TBD](#IANA). [[ Editor's note: should this be an array of objects with internal typing like the sub_ids?
+    Additionally: should this be an array of objects with internal typing like the sub_ids?
 Do we expect more than one assertion per user anyway? ]]

 ~~~